oscpalML/TaleOfShadowsNotes/Events/Campaign/Intrigues in Farshore Port.md

 In the middle of their investigation and trashing, the party are barged in upon by three members of [[The New Dawn]].
 A fight ensues where Lennart and two of the attackers lose their lives.
 One of the clerics manages to escape.
 A mysterious figure who had been watching the encounter, [[Lucian]], steps out from the shadows and offers to take the party to his safehouse.

 Lucian reveals that he is a member of [[The Twillight Veil]], an organisation who aims to stop [[The New Dawn]].
 The Twillight Veil aims to preserve balance, they resent the aim to have the world be only light.
 They where formed by people touched by [[Udún]]'s influence but grew to be more radical.
 Right now Lucian is investigating the connection between The New Dawn and [[Colonizational Unit for National Tasks of Significance]].
-He knows that [[Alexander Starchild|Alexander]] and [[Botés Starchild]] are currently in Farshore Port.
+He knows that [[Alexander Starchild|Alexander]] and [[Votés Starchild]] are currently in Farshore Port.
 They are two highly ranked members of C.U.N.T.S and The New Dawn.
 Lucian knows the location of their estate.

 Upon examining the plans for the city, Nazromir notices what he belives to be a secret room below the main floor of [[Farshore Port#Church of Sarenrea|Church of Sarenrae]], along with the fact that many prison cells and a torture room are located below [[Farshore Port#The Vigilant Watchtower|The Vigilant Watchtower]].